 Is unpredictability a virtue or a hindrance in the realm of national security?

-Since the election of Donald Trump, inquiring minds want to know.
 Some political commentators view volatility as an asset.
 This line of argument tends to invoke Richard Nixon’s “madman theory” of international relations, according to which adversaries are more cautious simply because they are worried about the impulsiveness of a U.S. president.

 But Sandeep Baliga, a professor of managerial economics and decision sciences at the Kellogg School, takes a different view.
 In his research, Baliga applies game theory to study issues in international relations.
 Using this model, he has found that meticulous strategy, not volatility, is ultimately the best approach.